ptasker/ptasker/README.md

 ### Hi there 👋

-I'm currently a Senior Software Engineer/Developer at GitHub working on [GitHub Actions ✨](https://github.com/features/actions).
+I'm currently a Senior Software Engineer/Developer at GitHub working on Infrastructure ✨

-- 🔭 I’m currently working on all things GitHub Actions!
+- 🔭 I’m currently working things like DNS, CDN and GitHub infra.
 - 💬 Ask me about anything!
 - 📫 How to reach me: https://twitter.com/petetasker ⬅️ DMs open
 - 😄 Pronouns: he/him